ThomasParratt/school-system/README.md

 - Email: `instructor@school.local`
 - Password: `password123`

-## Current API Endpoints
+## API Overview

 Base URL: `http://localhost:3000`

 ### Authentication

-- `POST /auth/login` - login and receive JWT
+- `POST /auth/login` - login and receive a JWT

 ### Users

 - `GET /users` - list all users (instructor only)
-- `POST /users` - create user (instructor only)
+- `POST /users` - create a student user (instructor only)
-- `GET /users/me` - get authenticated user's info
+- `GET /users/me` - get the authenticated user's profile
+- `GET /users/me/courses` - get the authenticated user's enrolled courses
+- `GET /users/me/sessions` - get the authenticated user's sessions
-- `GET /users/:id` - get user by ID (instructor only)
+- `GET /users/:id` - get a user by ID (instructor only)
-- `PATCH /users/:id` - update user (instructor only)
+- `PATCH /users/:id` - update a user (instructor only)
-- `DELETE /users/:id` - delete user (instructor only)
+- `DELETE /users/:id` - delete a user (instructor only)
-- `GET /users/me/courses` - get authenticated student's enrolled courses
-- `GET /users/me/sessions` - get authenticated student's sessions
+- `GET /users/:id/enrollments` - list enrollments for a user (instructor only)

 ### Courses

 - `GET /courses` - list all courses (instructor only)
-- `POST /courses` - create course (instructor only)
+- `POST /courses` - create a course (instructor only)
-- `GET /courses/:id` - get course by ID (instructor only)
+- `GET /courses/:id` - get a course by ID (instructor only)
-- `PATCH /courses/:id` - update course (instructor only)
+- `PATCH /courses/:id` - update a course (instructor only)
-- `DELETE /courses/:id` - delete course (instructor only)
+- `DELETE /courses/:id` - delete a course (instructor only)
-- `POST /courses/:id/enroll` - enroll student in course (instructor only)
+- `POST /courses/:id/enroll` - enroll a student in a course (instructor only)

-### Class Sessions
+- `DELETE /courses/:courseId/enrollments/:studentId` - remove an enrollment (instructor only)
-- `GET /sessions` - list all sessions (instructor only)
+- `GET /courses/:id/sessions` - list sessions for a course
-- `POST /courses/:id/sessions` - create session for course (instructor only)
+- `POST /courses/:id/sessions` - create a session for a course (instructor only)

+### Sessions

-- `GET /sessions/:id` - get session by ID (instructor only)
+- `GET /sessions/:id` - get a session by ID (instructor only)
-- `PATCH /sessions/:id` - update session (instructor only)
+- `PATCH /sessions/:id` - update a session (instructor only)
-- `DELETE /sessions/:id` - delete session (instructor only)
+- `DELETE /sessions/:id` - delete a session (instructor only)
-- `GET /courses/:id/sessions` - get all sessions for a course

-## Known Gaps vs MVP

-- Frontend instructor dashboard not yet implemented (student list, course management UI)
-- Frontend student dashboard not yet implemented (calendar view)
-- No calendar/scheduling UI yet
-- No enrollment status tracking beyond basic student-course relationship
-- Limited error handling and validation on frontend

-See [MVP.md](MVP.md) for the target feature set.

 ## Tech Stack